#7: 3 Powerful Doji Candlestick patterns

 Let's do a quick recap of what you've learned today...

 - A Doji is simply a candle with the same open and close.

 - A Dragonfly Doji is a sign of strength because it shows you rejection of lower prices, a variation of this candlestick pattern is the hammer.

-- A Gravestone Doji is a sign of weakness because it shows you rejection of lower prices.
+- A Gravestone Doji is a sign of weakness because it shows you rejection of higher prices.